Editor’s Note: Thank you for your interest, these offers have expired and are no longer available.

-The 0% introductory APR also applies to purchases, making this card a good option for buying a larger item.
-If you’ve saved up to purchase some furniture, for example, you can use the introductory purchase APR of 0% to use the credit card issuer’s money to improve your cash flow.
+See the issuer’s terms to learn what the introductory APR is that applies to purchases to see if this card would be a good option for buying a larger item.
+If you’ve saved up to purchase some furniture, for example, you can use an introductory purchase APR of 0% to use the credit card issuer’s money to improve your cash flow.
 This leverage technique is risky.
 If you end up using the credit card for an emergency, you can make it more difficult to repay your balance before the introductory period is complete.
 On the other hand, it leaves you with more cash in your bank account.

-After the introductory period of fifteen months is complete, Chase will assign a variable APR to your purchases and balance transfers, currently ranging from 12.99% to 22.99%.
-You will need good to excellent credit to qualify for this Slate from Chase offer.
+After the introductory period of is complete, Chase usually assigns a variable APR to your purchases and balance transfers.
+See the issuer’s terms on that aspect as well.
+You will need good to excellent credit to qualify for many Chase offers.

-If you have good to excellent credit, Slate from Chase offers a 0% introductory APR on both purchases and balance transfers for fifteen months, without charging the dreaded balance transfer fee on transfers made within 60 days of account opening.
+If you have good to excellent credit, Chase Slate offers a good introductory APR on both purchases and balance transfers for months, without charging the dreaded balance transfer fee on transfers made within 60 days of account opening.
 All other transfers will be charged 3% of the amount of each transfer, with a $5 minimum.
-After the introductory period, purchase and balance transfer APR’s will vary with the market based on the Prime Rate and the APR is currently between 12.99% to 22.99% variable, depending on your credit history.
+After the introductory period, purchase and balance transfer APR’s often varies with the market based on the Prime Rate, so see the issuer’s terms for specifics, depending on your credit history.
 Utilize the free Blueprint® features to avoid interest and to help pay down the balances faster.
 In addition Slate from Chase comes with Patented Fraud Protection and zero liability on unauthorized purchases.

 The best credit card for airline miles